orionrobots/orionrobots.github.io/wiki/interfacing_an_led_to_an_rcx_port.md

 ---
 <p>Using an <a class="wiki" href="/wiki/led.html" title="Light Emitting Diode">LED</a> with the <a class="wiki" href="/wiki/lego_rcx.html" title="The Lego RCX">Lego RCX</a>, or the <a class="wiki" href="/wiki/cybermaster.html" title="CyberMaster">CyberMaster</a> is actually not as difficult as it sounds.
 </p>
-<p>Before building anything, please ensure you (and in the case of younger readers, a parent or guardian) have read <a class="wiki" href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a>, and that you have both the correct safety gear, and Robot Building Tools<a class="wiki wikinew for-review" title="Create page: Robot Building Tools">?</a> to perform this.
+<p>Before building anything, please ensure you (and in the case of younger readers, a parent or guardian) have read <a class="wiki" href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a>, and that you have both the correct safety gear, and Robot Building Tools to perform this.
 All our readers are very strongly advised not to proceed if you cannot perform this safely.
 </p>
 <h1 id="Electronics">Electronics</h1>
 <p>First you need to think through the electronic theory of it.
 We will assume that we are using one of the output ports on the devices.
 These output a <a class="wiki" href="/wiki/pwm.html" title="Pulse Width Modulation">PWM</a> signal, which will be up to around 9 volts.
 9v is somewhat excessive for an <a class="wiki" href="/wiki/led.html" title="Light Emitting Diode">LED</a>, but considering the current is fairly low, limiting it furthar with a resistor should give us safe operation.
 If we do not want the <a class="wiki" href="/wiki/led.html" title="Light Emitting Diode">LED</a> to flicker (this may be imperceptable - but might interfere with <a class="wiki" href="/wiki/infrared.html" title="A type of EM radiation commonly used for digital communications">IR</a> communications), we should probably have a capacitor to bridge the gaps in the duty cycle of the <a class="wiki" href="/wiki/pwm.html" title="Pulse Width Modulation">PWM</a> output.
 </p>
 <p><img class="img-responsive" src="image147"/>